ludiosarchive/Minerva/docs/Overview.rst

 2. Minerva decides it would be faster to send these over a gzipped transport, even with the client forced to take a round-trip hit.
 3. Minerva server convinces the client to open an HTTP S2C transport
-4. Minerva server remembers that it has a lot of data to send, so this transport gets gzip headers and gzipped data is sent over it.
+4. Minerva server knows that it has a lot of data to send, so this transport gets gzip headers and gzipped data is sent over it.
 5. Because the client cannot read all of the data until the HTTP request is closed, Minerva closes the transport fairly quickly.